bethel-m/bethel-m/README.md

 - 👯 I’m looking to collaborate on golang and python projects
 - solving global and big problems is great, but i believe solving the little problems around you also counts...don't neglet them

+⚡ cool off-- i am a dancer 💃..i think its the best way to get in high spirits

 ## skills:
 - python,golang